 - Column A: Enter the year end the capital loss was generated. - Column B: Enter the amount of the capital loss (this amount should be entered as a positive number). - Column C: Enter the year end in which the capital loss deduction is taken.
 A capital loss deduction can be carried back 3 years and carried forward 5 years. - Column D: Enter the amount of capital loss deduction actually used to offset the capital gain.
-The capital loss is allowed only to the extent of the capital gain. - Column E: Enter the remaining of unused capital loss, if any (column B minus column D and enter the result as a positive number).
+The capital loss is allowed only to the extent of the capital gain.

+Column E: Enter the remaining of unused capital loss, if any (column B minus column D and enter the result as a positive number).

 - Line 1: Enter the total amount from column E. - Line 2: Enter the amount of capital loss deduction currently used.
-Enter the amount on Form 83-122, line 25, also. - Line 3: Enter the amount of capital loss deduction currently used.
-Enter this amount on Form 83-122, line 25 also. - Line 4: Subtract line 2 from line 1 to compute the capital loss available for carryforward.
+Enter the amount on Form 83-122, line 25, also.

+Line 4: Subtract line 2 from line 1 to compute the capital loss available for carryforward.

 Every corporate taxpayer with an annual income tax liability in excess of two hundred dollars (\$200) must make estimated tax payments.
 These estimated tax payments must not be less than ninety percent (90%) of the annual income tax liability.
-Any taxpayer who fails to file an estimated tax return and pay the tax within the time prescribed or underestimates the required amount shall be liable for penalty of ten percent (10%) plus interest at 6/10 of 1% per month on underpayment of tax from the payment due date until paid or the next payment due date, whichever is earlier.
+Any taxpayer who fails to file an estimated tax return and pay the tax within the time prescribed or underestimates the required amount shall be liable for penalty of ten percent (10%) plus interest at 7/10 of 1% per month on underpayment of tax from the payment due date until paid or the next payment due date, whichever is earlier.